-The liquidity of the banking system remained at a satisfactory level in 2011 as the first bucket liquidity ratio stood at 1.48 at the end of 2011.
-The decline in funding via securities issues and international borrowing exposed the banks to refinancing risk, which they partly mitigated by borrowing from the Eurosystem.
-Interest rate risk increased slightly, with banks' exposure to a rise in interest rates increasing, particularly in respect of obligations with institutes of maturities of between three months and one year.
+The liquidity of the banking system remained at a satisfactory level in 2012 as the first bucket liquidity ratio stood at 1.43 at the end of December 2012.
+The decline in funding via securities issues and international borrowing exposed banks to refinancing risk, which they partly mitigated by borrowing from the Eurosystem.
+Interest rate risk has slightly increased in 2012.
+Banks (especially banks under majority domestic ownership) are exposed to a rise in interest rates particularly in respect of obligations with maturities of between one and two years.

-With respect to regulatory requirements, the banking system maintained satisfactory capital adequacy in 2011, increasing slightly despite the rising credit risk and related capital risk.
-The capital adequacy ratio stood at 11.6 per cent. as at 31 December 2011, up 0.3 percentage points on a year earlier.
-The Tier 1 capital ratio increased by 0.6 percentage points over the same period to stand at 9.6 per cent.
-The ratio of own funds to total assets was also favourable (8.5 per cent. as at 31 December 2011).
+With respect to regulatory requirements, the banking system maintained satisfactory capital adequacy in 2012, decreasing slightly, because of rising credit risk and early redemption of subordinated debt.
+The capital adequacy ratio stood at 11.9 per cent. as at 31 December 2012.
+The Tier 1 capital ratio increased by 0.5 percentage points over the same period and stood at 10.1 per cent.
+The share of total capital in total assets has increased by 0.3 percentage points in 2012 to 8.3 per cent. at the end of December 2012.